|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 In summary, throughout its history Temple's College of Education has had an enormous impact on the local, regional, national, and international educational community.
 It has always been the largest college of education in the region and one of the largest in the country.
 The College also has always been, and continues to be, the major provider of teachers for the Philadelphia School District and for many of the suburban districts.
 A large majority of the principals and superintendents of the neighboring regions have received their degrees from Temple.
 Many of the school psychologists, counselors, educational researchers, and other educational professionals have been trained at Temple.
 In a very real sense, the College of Education has shaped the educational direction of the region, a statement that no other institution can easily make.

 Undergraduate programs in the College of Education are designed for a multitude of professional applications.
 While a majority of its students seek certification to teach in elementary and secondary schools, the College also has programs that prepare athletic trainers, exercise scientists, and those who seek to work in educational settings in business and industry.
 The Pennsylvania Department of Education approves programs leading to certification.
 The Pennsylvania Department of Education maintains reciprocity agreements with many of the states in the region.
 The College of Education is a Member of the Holmes Group, the American Association of Colleges for Teacher Education, the Association of Colleges and Schools of Education in State Universities and Land Grant Colleges, the Pennsylvania Association of Colleges and Teacher Educators, and the University Council for Educational Administration.
 All College of Education teacher education programs are accredited by the National Council for Accreditation of Teacher Education.
-The Athletic Training program is accredited by the Commission on Accreditation of Allied Health Education Programs.

-In order to be considered for admission to the undergraduate degree program, students must meet high school proficiency requirements as determined by Temple University admissions criteria.
+In order to be considered for admission to the undergraduate degree program, students must meet proficiency requirements as determined by Temple University admissions criteria.
 To be admitted to a professional certification program, students must meet the following requirements:

--Completion of the University Core requirements, including 6 credits of mathematics and 6 credits of English/literature.
+● Completion of a minimum of 48 semester hours with a minimum overall GPA of 3.0.* ● Completion of the University Core requirements, including 6 credits of mathematics and 6 credits of English/literature.

 Recipients of baccalaureate degrees from other colleges (including those within Temple University) and universities should apply directly to the Graduate School for admission to post-baccalaureate degree or certification programs.